codemancers/invoker/index.md

 ~> invoker start invoker.ini
 {% endhighlight %}

 Above command will start all your processes in one terminal with their stdout/stderr merged and labelled.
+You can also start `Invoker` by daeomonizing it, via:

+{% highlight bash %}
+~> invoker start invoker.ini -d
+{% endhighlight %}

 <a name="tld"></a>
 ## .dev TLD support for local apps